Types of Buffer Solutions, and Determine of the Buffer Solution pH

 NH ion + OH ion ⟶ NH4OH

-Determine the pH of the Buffer Solution
+Determine if the Buffer Solution pH

 pH of the buffer solution is determined in two ways.
 (1) The value of Ka of a weak acid or Kb of the weak base.